Advantage Sundowns at Dobsonville‚ says Da Gama

 Da Gama said it has not been long enough since Highlands resumed training for players to be in tip-top physical condition but he understands that the show must go on to complete the season.

-“Nobody can get it 100 percent right because it hasn’t been long since we started training but we have tried to manage the boys as best as possible‚” said Da Gama as he looked ahead to the meeting with the Brazilians.
+“Nobody can get it 100% right because it hasn’t been long since we started training but we have tried to manage the boys as best as possible‚” Da Gama said as he looked ahead to the meeting with the Brazilians.

 “Going into the first match‚ I don’t think there is anyone who will say they are ready and I don’t think that we are prepared.